 Why study photography?

-At Parkland, you'll have the advantage of small class sizes, taught by master faculty—never teaching assistants.
+At Parkland, you'll have the advantage of small class sizes.
+These are taught by master faculty—never teaching assistants.
 Your success is our priority.

 Classes

-Classes cover the fundamentals of photography through studio photography; historical processes through digital photography; the development of a photography portfolio; and the business of photography.
+Classes cover the fundamentals of photography through studio photography.
+As well as historical processes through digital photography.
+The development of a photography portfolio and the business of photography.

-Film Photography/Advanced Film Photography (ART 129, 229): Students learn basic and advanced techniques of the photographic process and practical use of a 35mm camera including exposure and developing and printing in a darkroom.
+Film Photography/Advanced Film Photography (ART 129, 229): Students learn basic and advanced techniques of the photographic process.
+As well as practical use of a 35mm camera, including exposure and developing, and printing in a darkroom.

-Portfolio Seminar (COM 293) Students fine-tune and edit their portfolios, receive feedback from industry professionals, and develop effective self-promotional pieces including internet presence and resumes that can be used to begin a career or transfer.
+Portfolio Seminar (COM 293) Students fine-tune and edit their portfolios.
+They receive feedback from industry professionals and develop effective self-promotional pieces.
+Including internet presence and resumes that can be used to begin a career or transfer.

-Video Production I (COM 144) Students gain hands-on experience producing video in a multi-camera television studio including studio production techniques, video and audio equipment operation, and crew positions and responsibilities.
+Video Production I (COM 144) Students gain hands-on experience producing video in a multi-camera television studio.
+Including studio production techniques, video, and audio equipment operation.
+As well as crew positions and responsibilities.

-Video Production II (COM 145) Hands-on experience producing videos from concept through post-production emphasizing television digital field production including non-linear digital editing.
+Video Production II (COM 145) Hands-on experience producing videos from concept through post-production.
+With a focus on television digital field production, including non-linear digital editing.

 Will my classes transfer?